DR. IRYNA IVANOVA

 As a Registered Psychotherapist, I strive to build a strong and trusting therapeutic relationship where you can feel safe to start your therapeutic journey.
 As a humanistic and person-centred psychotherapist my stance is rooted in the belief that humans are inherently healthy and aspire to learn and grow.
 Sometimes, we can get off course, whether as a result of a traumatic event, early neglect or mistreatment, or other stressful life events.
 I strive to help you access inner resources so that once overwhelming emotions can become a valuable source of guidance for your goals, needs, and values.

 I work with individual adults from an Emotion-Focused (EFT) and Polyvagal-informed lens (i.e., an understanding of neurobiology of your nervous system).
 I also integrate modalities such as Cognitive-Behavioral Therapy (CBT), Psychodynamic and Acceptance and Commitment Therapy (ACT), to address your needs and Brainspotting Therapy to process trauma and improve wellbeing.
-I have worked with clients seeking services to help with binge-eating and body image, anxiety and panic, depression, grief and loss, as well as, PTSD, complex trauma and autism spectrum disorder.
+I have worked with clients seeking services to help with binge-eating, bulimia nervosa, disordered eating, and body image, anxiety and panic, depression, grief and loss, as well as, PTSD, complex trauma and autism spectrum disorder.
 I have worked in community and private practice settings with clients from diverse backgrounds and aim to offer an inclusive environment.

 I completed my Master’s or Arts Degree in Counselling Psychology at Saint Paul's University.
 I have a Minor in Women’s and Intersectional Studies from the University of Ottawa, as well as a research background in reproductive Health Sciences.
 I am registered with the College of Registered Psychotherapists of Ontario.
-My work is being supervised by Dr. Iryna Ivanova, Clinical Psychologist.

 Janelle Anglin, M.A.,